themeteorchef/building-a-markdown-editor/README.md

 ##### The Meteor Chef
 ###### \#009 - Building a Markdown Editor

 In this recipe we'll learn how to build a Markdown editor.
-We'll learn about saving and updating data on the fly in MongoDB, generating a live preview using an IFRAME, and parsing Markdown on the server using the CommonMark parser.
+We'll learn about saving and updating data on the fly in MongoDB, generating a live preview, and parsing Markdown on the server using the CommonMark parser.

 [Read on The Meteor Chef](http://themeteorchef.com/recipes/building-a-markdown-editor)